 We are at our best when we give the doctor who resides in each patient a chance to go to work.”
 Dr. Albert Schweitzer

 Our thesis overview

-Our expectation is that within this website you will find our understanding of cancer not only interesting, but enlightening, hopeful and meaningful in your bid to arrest cancer.
+The thrust of this website centers on tending to a compromised cellular environment.
+Accordingly, our expectation is that within this website you will find our understanding of cancer not only interesting, but enlightening, hopeful and meaningful.
 Thank you!